davidfrantz/academic-kickstart/content/authors/admin/_index.md

 I fully support open science.
 Thus, I am publishing all my software and methods as open source code: [FORCE]({{< ref "/code/force/index.md" >}}).

-I am currently a postdoctoral researcher in the [Earth Observation Lab of Humboldt-Universität zu Berlin](https://www.geographie.hu-berlin.de/en/professorships/eol) in the [MAT_STOCKS project](https://www.geographie.hu-berlin.de/en/professorships/eol/projects/matstocks/mat_stocks), where we aim at quantifying anthropogenic material stocks from S1/S2 data for various countries in the world (e.g. Germany, Japan, USA).
+I am currently a postdoctoral researcher in the [Earth Observation Lab of Humboldt-Universität zu Berlin](https://www.geographie.hu-berlin.de/en/professorships/eol) in the [MAT_STOCKS project](https://www.geographie.hu-berlin.de/en/professorships/eol/projects/matstocks/mat_stocks), where we aim at quantifying anthropogenic material stocks from S1/S2 data for various countries in the world (e.g. Germany, Japan, USA) - as well as in the [FONDA CRC](https://fonda.hu-berlin.de/), where we will focus on data analysis workflows.